‘What do I do if a travel blogger asks me for a free tour?’

-This become a common question more & more tour operators are asking these days.
+This has become a common question more & more tour operators are asking these days.

-On the one hand, a great article from the right blogger could be great for your SEO & therefore incremental sales.
+On the one hand, a great article from the right blogger could be great for your SEO & therefore increase sales.

 But what if they never end up writing the blog post?

 This has happened to many tour operators, but there’s great news: there’s one simple trick you can use to eliminate this problem!